Blueberry Streusel Muffins

 Why You’ll Love These Blueberry Streusel Muffins

-- They’re nice and big: If you love jumbo muffins, you’ll love these.
+Nice and big: If you love jumbo muffins, you’ll love these.

-- They bake tall: A combination of double-acting baking powder, letting the batter sit for a few minutes, and an initial bake at a higher temperature helps yield that sometimes-elusive tall muffin top.
+Bake tall: A combination of double-acting baking powder, letting the batter sit for a few minutes, and an initial bake at a higher temperature helps yield that sometimes-elusive tall muffin top.

-- They freeze beautifully: Stashing a few of these in the freezer is a good thing when you want a sweet treat.
+Freeze beautifully: Stashing a few of these in the freezer is a good thing when you want a sweet treat.

 - Double-Acting Baking Powder: This helps add more height to the muffins.